ddnexus/elastics-doc/source/doc/2-flex/2-Templating/4-Variables.md

 ## Special Variables

-Variables are usually created by you: their primary function is supplying the values to replace the tags, but there are a few variables that are special because they have a different function, so you cannot use a tag with their name.
+Variables are usually created by you: their primary function is supplying the values to replace the tags, but there are a few variables that are special because they have a different function, so you cannot define a tag with their name.
 They are mostly set and used internally, but you might need to pass it explicitly in some special case.

 {% slim special_variables_table.slim %}